 Authentic chicken curry uses individual spices such as cumin, coriander, and turmeric, and not curry powder.
 This allows each recipe to have unique and custom flavors.

 Pressure cooking allows the chicken to cook quickly and retain its moisture, resulting in a flavorful and tender chicken curry dish.
+For another delicious curry-flavored recipe, try my chicken curry soup which can be made in the Instant Pot or stovetop.

 Try Another Chicken Curry Instant Pot Recipe…